Ghalum Plee Pad Nam Pla

 - 03

-Give the cabbage a quick toss and push it all into a pile in the center of the wok.
+Toss the cabbage quickly, then use a spatula to push it into a pile in the center to expose the bare, searing-hot perimeter of the wok.

 - 04